Trained in the EU or EEA

 The deadline for the previous EU application process was 18 July 2016.

 Application packs requested before 19 January 2016, and received by us before 19 July 2016, will be assessed under the previous rules.

 All other applications will be assessed under the new process, which includes the requirement to demonstrate English language competence.

-If your application pack expired sooner than expired before 18 July 2016, we cannot re-open or extend the date.
+If your application pack expired before 18 July 2016, we cannot re-open or extend the date.

 Application fee for EU trained nurses and midwives

 There is a £110 application assessment fee when you submit your application pack to us.
 This covers the administration costs of the application process.